hcovlab/ViralNGSBenchmarking/README.md

 * **Vibholm.xlsx**: Diversity statistics of the Vibholm et al. dataset

 ### QUAST reports and genome assemblies of the SIM dataset
-We uploaded all benchmark sequences, genome assemblies and QUAST reports for our in silico analyses.
+We uploaded all benchmark sequences, genome assemblies and QUAST reports and a subset of simulated sequencing reads (1 replicate/scenario) for our in silico analyses.

 ## Scripts
 The scripts in this repository have been developed to benchmark four bioinformatic pipelines (shiver, SmaltAlign, viralngs, V-Pipe) for full-length viral genome assembly.